weaviate/weaviate-io/developers/weaviate/model-providers/aws/generative.md

 </Tabs>

-For further details on model parameters, please consult the [relevant AWS documentation](#further-resources).
+For further details on model parameters, see the [relevant AWS documentation](#further-resources).

 ### Available models